sai-krishna-msk/FaceRecognition/4_open_face/Readme.md

 ##### Retrain

-> If you want to add more people later for your model to identify,You can just follow the above steps your mode will simply append to the list of people it can identify
+> If you want to add more people in the future after you intially train, just follow the above steps, your model will simply append to the list of people it can identify